bedaka/reproduce-otel-oom/README.md

-## Example to reproduce OOM with OpenTelemetry Redisson instrumentation
+## Example to reproduce OOM with OpenTelemetry Java instrumentation and Redis
 related to [issue](https://github.com/open-telemetry/opentelemetry-java-instrumentation/issues/9952)

 ## Setup